William Shirley: Siege of Louisbourg

-The provincial forces began landing at Gabarus Bay on 30 April, and laid siege to the fortress while the British ships blockaded the harbour.
-The Americans began suffering battle losses, while the British naval officers, who had a low opinion of American soldiers, grew increasingly critical of the American efforts.
-Warren tried to exert control over the provincial troops, but Pepperrell resisted him.
+Provincial troops began landing at Gabarus Bay on 30 April, and laid siege to the fortress while the British navy blockaded the harbour.
+The provincials began suffering battle losses, while the British naval commanders present, who had a low opinion of provincial soldiers, grew increasingly critical of their efforts.
+Warren tried to exert control over the provincials, but Pepperrell resisted his efforts.
 Louisbourg surrendered on 17 June.
-The Americans lost 180 men in combat, to disease or at sea during the siege, while the Royal Navy ships did not fire on the fortress, and lost just one sailor.
-As the victors settled into occupation of Louisbourg, friction grew between the Americans and the British.
-The terms of surrender guaranteed the French in all of their possessions; there was no plunder for the American troops.
-On the other hand, the Royal Navy had captured several rich French prizes, and British sailors on shore leave bragged to the Americans about how rich they were going to be from their shares.
+The provincials lost 180 men to combat, disease or drowning during the siege, while the Royal Navy did not fire on the fortress and lost just one sailor.
+As the victors settled into their occupation of Louisbourg, friction grew between the provincials and the British.
+The terms of surrender guaranteed the French in all of their possessions, leaving no plunder for the provincial troops.
+On the other hand, the Royal Navy had captured several richly-laden French ships, and British sailors on shore leave further strained relations with the provincials by bragging about the quantity of prize money they had received.

-The American troops had signed up to capture Louisbourg, and expected to go home after siege ended.
-The British government, who had believed that the provincial troops were incapable of capturing Louisbourg on their own, had made no plans to send British troops to take over occupation of the fortress.
-When it became evident that British troops would not be relieving the provincials until after winter had passed, Governor Shirley travelled to Louisbourg to raise the morale of the troops.
-His first speech to the troops had little effect, and some troops were close to mutiny.
-In a second speech Shirley promised to send home more troops immediately, and provide higher pay and better supplies for those who stayed until spring.
-Honors from the British government were sparse; Pepperrell was made a baronet, he and Shirley were made colonels in the British Army with the right to raise their own regiments, and Warren was promoted to rear admiral.
+The provincial troops had signed up to capture Louisbourg, and expected to go home after siege ended.
+The Broad Bottom ministry, who had believed that provincials were incapable of capturing Louisbourg on their own, had made no plans to send British regulars to take over occupation of the fortress.
+When it became evident that regulars would not be relieving the provincials until after winter had passed, Shirley travelled to Louisbourg to raise the morale of the occupational garrison there.
+His first speech to them had little effect, and some provincials were close to mutiny.
+In a second speech, Shirley promised to send home more troops immediately, and provide higher pay and better supplies for those who stayed until spring.
+Honors for the victors were sparse; Pepperrell was made a baronet, he and Shirley were made colonels in the British Army with the right to raise their own regiments, and Warren was promoted to rear admiral.